jeaye/remind-warrior/README.md

 # remind-warrior
 remind-warrior reads TaskWarrior's tasks, filters and sorts them, and converts them to the Remind format.
+This allows me to use Wyrd to see all of my TODOs and due dates, as well as my normal reminders.

 ## Build
 ```bash